dusankr/MCNP_TallyPlotter/README.md

 2. Download source files + install python with required libraries

 ### Executable files
 This option offers the most simple use of the MCNP tally plotter.
-User needs to download and install basic Python 3.8 or newer (works with different versions but this one is tested).
+User needs to download and install basic Python 3 (not tested with releases older than 3.8).
 Current files are available in Releases at the main page.

-### Source files
+### Source files - requirements

-Users can run uncompiled code with necessary packages:
+Users can run binary files with following libraries:
-- Python >=3.8
+- Python
 - ttkwidgets
-- openpyxl (release v0.8 and older) - pandas dependecy
+- openpyxl - pandas dependecy
-- pandas (release v0.8.1 and newer)
+- pandas
-- matplotlib <3.8 (for current releases) and >3.8 for latest python files
+- matplotlib (release 0.8.3 and older works only with matplotlib <3.8 )
 - pywin32 (Windows only)

 Virtual environment is prefered option how to install necessary libraries (Conda, virtualenv, etc.).
 Program has to be started by running following command: